The Young Like it Hot (1983)

 This review is Part Two in our look at the life and career of Shauna Grant.

 Venerable adult film writer and historian Jim Holliday was often heard lamenting that many so-called “couples” films scrimped on the sex in an effort to broaden the audience.
-Not content to simply rant, Holliday decided it was time to show the others how a story with broad appeal can still deliver the erotic goods.
-Holliday teamed with the talented and prolific Bob Chinn (who helmed the bulk of the Johnny Wadd series in the 1970’s), and thus we are treated to THE YOUNG LIKE IT HOT.
+While that sometimes was the case, every so often a gem came along with a story that has broad appeal, and performances bring the erotic goods!
+From the talented and prolific Bob Chinn, an excellent example is THE YOUNG LIKE IT HOT.
 With the perfect blend of both familiar and fresh faces, the film is a hoot with a bawdy innocence lacking in much of today’s adult fare.

 Loni (Hyapatia Lee, RIBALD TALES OF THE CANTERBURY), the supervisor at a small phone exchange, is worried when rumors swell that the operators in her charge are to be replaced with computers.
 She and her cohorts hatch a plan to convince the bigwigs that they can provide services that no computer ever could.
 Bumping, grinding, and a whole new take on “Customer Satisfaction” ensues.